Megarian Decree: Background

 The Megarian Decree was seen as an act of revenge by the Athenians for the treacherous behaviour of the Megarians some years earlier.
 It may also have been a deliberate provocation towards Sparta on the part of Pericles, who was the sponsor of the decree.
-Aristophanes also cited that it was enacted to avenge the theft of the female attendants of Aspasia, who was Pericles' partner.
+Aristophanes also cited that it was enacted to avenge the theft of the female attendants of Aspasia, who was Pericles' partner, but this is generally taken to be a joke at Pericles' and Aspasia's expense.
 There are scholars who view the Megarian Decree as one of the main causes of the Peloponnesian War.

 The economic blockade banned Megarians from harbours and marketplaces throughout the large Athenian Empire, which effectively strangled the Megarian economy.
 The sanctions would have also affected Megara's allies and may have been seen as a move by Athens to weaken its rivals and to extend its influence.
 Megara controlled the important routes between Peloponnese and Attica, making it crucial for both Athens and Sparta.
 The ban strained the fragile peace between the two states.
 The Peloponnesian War began after Megara appealed to Sparta, its ally, for help.
 In the build-up to the conflict, the repeal of the decree was Sparta's main demand to the Athenians.
 Thucydides mentions that the revoking of the Megarian decree was only one of several demands made by the Spartans if Athens wished to avoid war, other demands included: an end to the siege of Potidaea, the immediate independence of Aegina, and that the Athenians will not infringe on the independence of the Hellenes.